JanssenProject/jans/docs/admin/planning/platform-goal.md

 * Linux system administrators should have packages for easy installation and update of non-clustered deployments.

-* Cloud native engineers should have assets for high-end deployments, including high concurrency and high availability.
+* Cloud-native engineers should have assets for high-end deployments, including high concurrency and high availability.